 New State-of-the-Art Science Building, Athletic Track to Enhance Student Experience

 The Track and Field Complex features a new 360’ by 225’ turf practice field that is suited for football, soccer, field hockey, lacrosse and softball.
 Surrounding the field is an eight-lane outdoor track.
 Also included in the $4 million facility is a press box, full sound system, digital scoreboard and an NCAA-compliant lighting system.
-Nearly one-third of UC’s on-ground student body participates in NCAA Division III sports.
+Nearly one-third of Utica’s on-ground student body participates in NCAA Division III sports.

 The new track was made possible by a $2 million gift from Lauren ’74 and Cora Bull, as well as estate gifts from Lotis Beckwith Howland, Bernard William Sullivan Jr. ’61, and Wilson H. Tyler ’69.